rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/mlflow.rst

 .. image:: ../images/mlflow_children_2.png

-From there we can see the hyper parameters and the score (cross-validation) that we got in each run, from there we can use the regular mlflow functionalities like comparing runs, download the CSV, register a model, etc. You can see more on https://mlflow.org/docs/latest/index.html
+From there we can see the hyperparameters and the score (cross-validation) that we got in each run, from there we can use the regular mlflow functionalities like comparing runs, download the CSV, register a model, etc. You can see more on https://mlflow.org/docs/latest/index.html